epdoc/epdoc-node-red-hassio/README.md

 ## Installation and Use

-Perhaps the most predictable way to install this package with Home Assistant is to add this dependency to the Node-RED `package.json` file and restart Node-RED.
+Perhaps the most predictable way to install this package with Home Assistant is to manually add this dependency to the Node-RED `package.json` file and restart Node-RED.
 Node-RED is restarted from _Settings > Add-ons > Node-Red_.
-The restart should
-cause the module to be installed and available.
+The restart should cause the module to be installed and available.
 For module updates you can edit the version number in `package.json`, delete the corresponding folder under `node_modules`, then restart Node-RED.
+The Node-RED add-on will install the missing packages as part of it's startup procedure.

 ```json
     "dependencies": {